sje30/schol2018/innovations.md

 believe there is a "reproducibility crisis" in science: i.e. many key findings in publications are either not independently verified, or fail verification when it is done [@Baker2016-wr].
-The traditional publishing system must take some responsibility for these low-levels of reproducibility.
-However, here we list three encouraging developments that should promote reproducibility.
+The traditional publishing system must take some responsibility for these low levels of reproducibility.
+However, here we list four encouraging developments that should promote reproducibility.

-**Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistration papers [@Nosek2018-my].
-These papers typically describe the introduction and methods sections of a paper, and are peer-reviewed *before* the study is actually performed.
+**Preregistration papers** typically describe the introduction and methods sections of a study, and are peer-reviewed *before* the study is actually performed [@Nosek2018-my].
 This allows reviewers to improve the study design and commits researchers to hypotheses that they wish to study along with their statistical analysis.
 Once the pre-registration study is approved, it is then published.
 After the research is completed, another paper describes the results of the study using the pre-registered methods.
 (Additional findings can be reported, but are clearly marked as such.)
-Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge https://cos.io/prereg/ is helping to popularise this notion more broadly.
-Initial analysis of results from preregistered papers suggests, perhaps reassuringly, a marked increase in null results reported [@Warren2018-cj].
+Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge <https://cos.io/prereg/> is helping to popularise this notion more broadly.
+Initial analysis of results from preregistered papers indicates, perhaps reassuringly, a marked increase in null results reported [@Warren2018-cj].

 **Stronger data sharing policies and community expectations.** Both funders and journals are now making stronger statements about what